What is inspected?

 What happens after a successful first inspection?

-The institution becomes an Accredited Member of Eaquals and benefits from all the advantages of joining our Association’s international network.
+The language centre is granted accreditation for four years, becomes an Accredited Member of Eaquals and benefits from all the advantages of joining our Association’s international network.
 Members pay an annual membership fee and participate in Eaquals events and academic projects.

 What if an institution does not meet every standard?

-Eaquals will make a requirement, explaining what action must be taken before the institution can be accredited.
-Only those that fully comply with Eaquals standards can become Accredited Members.
+Eaquals will make a requirement, explaining what action must be taken before the language centre can be accredited.
+Only those that fully comply with Eaquals Quality Standards can become Accredited Members.

 How long does accreditation last?